← BATTLE

 Traditional quant excels at structured data — correlations, volatility, mean reversion.
 But markets increasingly move on narrative.
 A single policy shift.
 A change in AI sentiment.
 A geopolitical escalation.

 That signal lives in language, not spreadsheets.
-LLMs can process it.
-Quant models structurally cannot.
+LLMs process it natively.
+Traditional quant structurally underweights it.

 AI generates the signals.
 Math manages the risk.